KMen1/Zeenox/README.md

 Zeenox comes with a fully functional web interface that allows you to control the bot from your browser.
 It is built with Next.js and communicates with the bot via a REST API and websockets.
 For more information [click here](https://github.com/KMen1/Zeenox-Web)

+## Session Resuming

+Zeenox automatically saves any session that hasn't been fully completed, so you can resume listening later exactly where you left off.

 ## Interactive Player